Registering a new trial?

 Statistical methods / analysis

-The sample will consist of year 8 and 9 students (age range: 13 to 16 years), their parents and the school’s teaching staff from four large, co-ed, government secondary schools in Melbourne.
-Schools will be matched (using My School Website) for size, percentage of English as a Second Language students, student distributions based on NAPLAN (National Assessment Program Literacy and Numeracy) scores, and Index of Community Socio-educational Advantage (ICSEA) scores.
+The sample consisted of 233 Grade 9 students (121 girls, Mage = 14.80 years, SD = .34; range 13-15 yrs) and 166 teaching staff from four large, co-ed, government secondary schools in Melbourne.
+Schools were matched (using My School Website) for size, percentage of English as a Second Language students, student distributions based on NAPLAN (National Assessment Program Literacy and Numeracy) scores, and Index of Community Socio-educational Advantage (ICSEA) scores.
 ICSEA scores represent the relative magnitude of influence of key factors in a student’s family background (such as parents’ occupation, school education or non-school education), as well as key factors regarding the school itself (such as geographic location and the proportion of indigenous students it caters for).
 Students in this age range were chosen because it is just prior to the peak time for parent-adolescent relationship difficulties and the onset of adolescent mental health problems.
 Both parents will be invited to participate in the program but only the primary caregiver will fill in questionnaires.
 The maximum number of participants will depend on the size of the school.
-We aim to invite four schools with about 90-130 teaching staff per school, and about 333 (based on total school size of 1000) year eight and nine students and their parents per school.
+We aimed to invite four schools with about 90-130 teaching staff per school, and about 333 (based on total school size of 1000) year eight and nine students and their parents per school.
 Our past research has shown that parent up-take ranges from 40-50%.
 Our two pilot studies have had 100% uptake from teachers and 50-85% uptake rate for parents and students, respectively.
 Therefore, the maximum anticipated participants for teachers is 520 (130 per school), the maximum anticipated number of participants for year eight and nine parents and students is 166.7 parents per school (666.6 for total sample) and 283.33 adolescents (1133.33 total sample).

-Parents and students in this trial are nested within clusters (classes, within schools) when the intervention is delivered, which may affect the results.
+Students in this trial are nested within clusters (classes, within schools) when the intervention is delivered, which may affect the results.
 Therefore we calculated the effect of clustering on the power, taking into account the intracluster correlation coefficient (ICC), varying cluster sizes and the expected effect.
 Data from the internal pilot was used to estimate the ICC and assess the likely mean and SD of cluster sizes.
 The ICC for emotion socialisation and emotional competence in the pilot study varied from 0.033 to 0.059 respectively and we used a mean cluster size of 17 (SD=3.84).
 This resulted in design effects of 1.56 and 2.00, giving us 80 % power to detect d=0.3 with a sample sizes of 549 and 703, for our primary outcome measures, respectively.
+Note: we did not achieve this number due to COVID 19.
+Our final sample size was 146 students.

 Baseline data will be used to examine relationships between variables for the teacher-reported data, and between parent and student reported assessment information.
 Post-intervention satisfaction questionnaires will be used to determine perceptions of the intervention.
 Depending on intra class correlations, ANCOVA or Multilevel Mixed Models will be used to compare parents/teachers/students in the intervention versus control condition, to take into account the nested data structure.